neuronandchords/Movie_Genre_Prediction/README.md

 # GPU and Memory Requirements
 I would highly suggest to work with the model on Cloud as it contains a dataset of 7000 images of size 400*400 and would require high memory(RAM) along with TPUs to speed up the computations.
-I would suggest a minimum of 35GB Ram with Google Cloud Engine backend TPUs and nothing less than that, because that's what my model took and I had trained it using just 5000 images.
+I would suggest a minimum of 35GB Ram with Google Cloud Engine backend TPUs and nothing less than that, because that's what my model took for training.
+**Edit**
+You can reduce the target size from (400,400,3) to whatever your memory requirements you want.
+For example you can change it to (250,250,3) and it work fine at 16GB of RAM but TPU support is must for enhanced and fast computations.
+It may/may not affect the accuracy as more complex features cannot be identified in a samller fig size.
+The model files have been updated to this version so everyone can use it.

 # Final Predictions
-The accuracy achieved was 90.86 which surely can be improved with more GPU resources at hand as I had trained the model using only 5000 images out of the original 7000 dataset.
+The accuracy achieved was 0.9117 which can be improved by using a more diverse and structured dataset and extensive TPU resources at hand.